 Dan participated in a buyout from PCH in 1999 and immediately joined Westbury Logistics, a transportation and real estate firm, as its Chief Financial Officer in January 2000.

 Lazio 2000 Campaign

 In May 2000, US Representative Rick Lazio entered the federal senatorial campaign in New York State.
 Dan was invited to join the campaign as its Chief Financial Officer.
-Lazio 2000, Inc. raised US$42 million in contributions; Dan “unwound” the campaign office in a post-election period.
+His first priorities were to build out a campaign office for some 60 employees and independent contractors and provide those individuals with furniture, equipment, and living quarters.
+Lazio 2000, Inc. raised US$42 million in contributions in just five months, much of it through direct mail campaigns.
+Dan built the infrastructure needed to consolidate those contributions, managed payroll and disbursements to vendors, and dealt with the volatile cash flows usually associated with a TV-intensive campaign.
+Finally, he “unwound” the campaign office in a post-election period.
 (His candidate lost to US Senator Hillary Clinton, now US Secretary of State.)

 Rowan & Blewitt Consulting

-While at Westbury Logistics, Dan also consulted for Rowan & Blewitt, a prominent issues and crisis management consulting company serving the Fortune 100® and multinationals.
+While at Westbury Logistics, Dan also consulted on a part time basis for Rowan & Blewitt, a prominent issues and crisis management consulting company serving the Fortune 100® and multinationals.
 He produced more than 100 strategic briefings for financial services (client) managements on such topics as mortgage markets, SFAS 133, currency rates and other matters in support of a consulting team working for HSBC, Freddie Mac and other financial institutions.